Modals Exercises for Class 6: Worksheets, Examples & Answers (CBSE 2026)

 Modals Exercises for Class 6 with Answers

-Here are five modals exercises for Class 6 students along with the answers mentioned at the end.
+Here are five modal exercises with answers for Class 6 students, along with the answers that are mentioned at the end.
 With the help of these questions, you will be able to check your understanding.

 Exercise 1: Fill in the Blanks